-5.3 Self-Tuned Microprocessor Systems
+5.1 Self-Tuned Systems

 The techniques used to provide reliability in VLSI logic implementations are very conservative.
 Systems are designed with frequency and voltage margins that ensure reliable operation in even the most adverse environments (e.g., high temperature, high clock skew, slow transistors).
-This is one of the reasons why hobbyists can overclock [32] production parts for more performance.
+This is one of the reasons why hobbyists can overclock [20] production parts for more performance.
 It should be possible to use the DIVA checker to reclaim much of the power and performance consumed by operating margins.

-In a self-tuned system [33], clock frequency and voltage levels are tuned to the system operating environment, e.g., temperature.
+In a self-tuned system [19], clock frequency and voltage levels are tuned to the system operating environment, e.g., temperature.
 The approach minimizes timing and voltage margins which can improve performance and reduce power consumption.
 Using the DIVA checker, a self-tuned system could be constructed by introducing a voltage and frequency control system into the processor, as shown in Figure 8.
 The control system decreases voltage and/or increases frequency while monitoring system temperature and error rates until the desired system performance-power characteristics are attained.
 If the control system over steps the bounds of correct operation in the core, the DIVA checker will correct the error, reset the core processor, and notify the control system.
-To ensure correct operation of the DIVA checker, it is sourced by a fixed voltage and frequency that ensures reliable operation under all operating conditions (or conversely, it is design to operate reliably under the varied frequencies and voltages applied to the core processor).
+To ensure correct operation of the DIVA checker, it is sourced by a fixed voltage and frequency that ensures reliable operation under all operating conditions.